gordonguthrie/TheManual/the_manual/chapter5/ugens_channels_mixing_and_panning.md

-# Chapter 2 - Recreating the sine synth
+# Chapter 5 - Recreating the beep synth

-## Ugens, Channels, Mixing and Panning
+## UGens, channels, mixing and panning

 Before we can start making our simple synthesizer fit for use with Sonic Pi we need to learn a little about SuperCollider, in particular: